alexander-mcdowell/alexander-mcdowell.github.io/_posts/2022-09-11-lenstras-method.md

 <p align="center">
     <img src="/images/lenstra/EllipticCurveAdditionInfinityPoint_ManimCE_v0.15.2.gif">
     <h5 align="center">An animation showing the addition of two points on an elliptic curve, where each point is the x-axis reflection of the other.
-This creates the infinity point which lies at the extremes of the vertical line joining the points.</h5>
+This creates the infinity point, which lies at the extremes of the vertical line joining the points.</h5>
 </p>

 <br>